I Tell Stories.

 RESEARCH | DESIGN & DEVELOPMENT

 Next, a surprising twist.
-When the newspaper was bought and put out of business, a new challenge presented itself — research and storytelling in product design and develop.
-Unwittingly, investigative journalism met design and morphed into what became known as Investigative Design, fueling true discovery.
+When the newspaper was bought and put out of business, a new challenge presented itself in product design and development.
+How could I apply investigative journalism in a new (to me) industry?
+Hmmm.

 Clients & Projects